Kurorin-fs/Kuro_B787-8_Installer/index.md

 <details><summary><strong>Some Sounds are missing</strong></summary>

 - All Soundpacks released before AAU2 Update(1.33.8.0,  Date: June 23th, 2023) are no longer compatible.
-(So if you’re FTSim’ user, you need to update Soundpacks newer than v1.49)
+(So if you’re FTSim user, you need to update Soundpacks v1.49, or later)
 - Disable Custom SoundPack in the Installer and reinstall B787-8
+- (Btw, Third party Soundpacks are bot supported by me.)
 </details>

 <details><summary><strong>Liveries are broken</strong></summary>

 - Convert liveries from the installer.
-(Btw, Third party liveries are not supported by me.)
+(Btw, Third party Liveries are not supported by me.)

 </details>